mastnk/pymisc/README.md

 [docs.scipy: scipy.special.gammainc](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.gammainc.html)

+(pytorch: distributions.gamma.Gamma)[https://pytorch.org/docs/stable/distributions.html#torch.distributions.gamma.Gamma]

 ### RandDistTruncatedGaussian

 It generates random numbers from a truncated gaussian distribution with *mean*, standard deviation *sigma*, lower bound *a*, and upper bound *b*.

+pytorch does not provide the truncated gaussian distribution.
+It is faster than the Qiita code because the cdf is piecewise linear approximation.
+It also take some time to build the sampling data.

 *step*: sample step in \[0,1\].